Need Help Understanding Exactly What You Need to Know About Buying a Speedlight?

 What is a Speedlight?

-A speedlight is a flash unit that sits on top of your camera’s hotshoe.
-It’s also commonly referred to as an ‘external flash’ or ‘on camera flash’.
-At the most basic level, they are used to add light to your photographs.
-Typically when there’s not enough natural light but they can also be used creatively.
+A speedlight is a camera flash unit that sits on top of your camera’s hot shoe.
+A speedlight is also commonly referred to as an ‘external flash’ or ‘on camera flash’.
+At the most basic level, a speedlight is used to add light to your photographs.
+Typically when there’s not enough natural light but a speedlight can also be used creatively.

-Tip: The acronym OCF is commonly used to describe “OFF camera flash” and not to be confused with “ON camera flash”.
-Off camera flash (OCF) simply means the flash is triggered remotely and is not physically connected to your camera.
+Tip: OCF is commonly used to describe “OFF camera flash” and not to be confused with “ON camera flash”.
+Off camera flash (OCF) simply means it is triggered remotely and is not physically connected to your camera.

-Most DSLR’s have a pop up flash.
-So why not use that?
-Why would you want to pay extra for a big heavy external flash when the camera already has one?
-Well the pop up flash only emits light forwards to your subjects.
-They are designed to be used as a fill flash and very weak in terms of power.
+Most DSLR’s have a pop-up camera flash.
+So why not use that instead of a Speedlight?
+Why would you want to pay extra for a big heavy external light when the camera already has one?
+Well, the pop-up camera flash only emits light forwards to your subjects.
+They are designed to be used as a fill camera flash and very weak in terms of power.

-The combination of the small light source, weak power and single direction makes it a very poor choice if you want beautiful portraits.
-Some argue it’s better than nothing, many would prefer to use no flash at all than the pop up.
+The combination of the small light source, weak power, and single direction makes it a very poor choice if you want beautiful portraits.

 An external flash will allow you to rotate the flash head to “bounce” light off a suitable object like a wall or ceiling.
-This can give you a larger light source meaning the light will be much softer than the on board flash can give you.
+Rotating the flash head and bouncing light from a wall or ceiling can give you a larger light source meaning the light will be much softer than the onboard can give you.

 Tip: The larger the light source, the softer the light.

 A Speedlight will also use its own batteries so won’t be draining your camera’s battery.